bachya/pyden/README.rst

 * Makes 3.5 the minimum version of Python required

-If you wish to continue using the previous, synchronous version of pytile, make sure to pin version 1.1.2.
+If you wish to continue using the previous, synchronous version of pyden, make sure to pin version 1.1.2.

 📡 Installation
 ===============

 .. code-block:: bash

-  $ pip install pytile
+  $ pip install pyden

 📡 Usage
 ========

 .. code-block:: python

-  import pytile
+  import pyden

-pytile starts within an
+pyden starts within an
 `aiohttp <https://aiohttp.readthedocs.io/en/stable/>`_ :code:`ClientSession`:

 .. code-block:: python